-The City of Courtenay is the host municipality for the second series of pilot Vancouver Island Learning Lunch Seminars.
-The series promotes a consistent provincial approachto rainwater management and green infrastructure.
+The City of Courtenay was the host municipality for the second series of pilot Vancouver Island Learning Lunch Seminars.
+The series promoted a consistent provincial approach to rainwater management and green infrastructure.

-The meet-and-greet for each Learning Lunch Seminar starts at 10:30am.
-Each event concludes at 3:00pm.
-The second Comox Valley seminar was held on October 24.
+The meet-and-greet for each Learning Lunch Seminar started at 10:30am.
+Each event concluded at 3:00pm.
+The second Comox Valley seminar was held on October 24th 2008.
 To download the agenda, click here.
+The series comprised three events:

 The approach to series design is to start simply by highlighting key messages and examples that promote a common understanding; and progressively build to the regional picture.
 The ultimate goal is collaboration and integration that results in innovation in implementing policies and practices that create liveable communities and protect stream health.